Phernando82/busca_empresa/README.md

 User-Friendly Interface: The application's intuitive interface ensures a smooth user experience, even for non-technical users.

-Social media insights: Optional integration with social media platforms provides additional insights into a company's online insights into a company's online presence.
+Social media information: The optional search for social media platforms provides additional insights into a company's online presence.

 Use Case: The Company Data Extraction Application can be used by professionals, researchers, and analysts who require access to accurate and up-to-date company information for various purposes such as market research, due diligence, and competitive analysis.